I am only 22 years old, and would like to start Botox injections of the forehead. Is 22 too young to start Botox?

 BoTox is an excellent modality to reduce wrinkles caused by facial animation of the forehead, glabellar area, and crow's feet.
 Nowadays, patients are starting smaller procedures earlier versus having a drastic change later in life with a dramatic surgical procedure.
 Once these bother you enough to consider, have a consultation to discuss the risks and benefits of such.
 Thank you for the question!
 Hope this helps!

-Botox injections can be
+Botox can be used as a preventative measure.

 Personally, I do think 22 is too young to start "preventive" Botox.
 If you have no hint of any faint lines yet at all, there is no need to start spending your money and take on the (minimal) risks of an invasive medical procedure.
 I hope you will take this to heart and decide not to even think about distant future wrinkles for quite a while.